Promact/Questy/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Unused variables, methods, blank spaces and name spaces.
 - [ ] Optimal Code and code formatting
 - [ ] Commit History is proper, no merge is done.
+- [ ] Commit/pull request messages should be proper to justify your feature
 - [ ] All test cases are executed provided by tester.